intel/trustauthority-client-for-c/examples/azure_tpm_token/README.md

 docker image ls -a` includes `taas/azure_sevsnp_tpm_token:v1.3.0

 ## Deployment Instructions
-The docker image must be present inside the SEVSNP CVM.
-For example, it can be exported/copied from a build machine as follows.
+The docker image must be present inside the CVM.
+For example, it can be exported from the build machine as follows:

 ```shell
 #Save the azure_sevsnp_tpm_token Docker image into trust_authority.azure_sevsnp_tpm_token.tar.gz